 Little Owl has a job to do — she passes sleeping animals in her journey to blow out each star.
 Lyrical text mimics the flying, soaring, swooping owl who says good night to the stars.
 An enchanting story for bedtime that will remind children that the stars will go away and sun will always rise again, thanks to Little Owl.

 A humorous look at how animals munch, crunch, and eat!
 In this hands-on read-aloud that’s sure to be a favorite for toddlers, tabs and textures animate the madcap antics of a cast of frolicking critters whose mouths are made to do more than eat!

 Talk about a must-own board book!
 Parents, you’ll want this for you and for your little ones.
-It will first teach then reinforce the important signs that kids ages 9 months, age 1, 2, and even age 3 can use to communicate with care givers.
-Sign language helped my own children tremendously because they could always sign if they needed food, more food, milk, or if they were all done.
+It will first teach and then reinforce the important signs that kids ages 9 months, age 1, 2, and even age 3 can use to communicate with caregivers.
 This book’s colorful pages show eight essential signs that young children can use to communicate basic needs.
-All the pages have interactive pull tabs so you can see the child in the illustration do the sign’s motion.
-Fantastic!

 Animals in Underwear ABC by Todd Parr